Gepubliceerd op 22-12-2017

 A cup of coffee, a sandwich or a serving of fries: these are a couple of things that one can order at the restaurant in the Zuiderzeemuseum, an open-air museum in Enkhuizen.
 The restaurant is surrounded by old and authentic small houses in which volunteers busily maintain the trades and crafts from yesteryear.
 Foodcurators is invited by the Zuiderzeemuseum to create a new interpretation of the restaurant and to make sure that the menu connects with the context of the museum.
 The restaurant is a challenging venue where the story and the crafts of the Zuiderzee area can be placed in a modern day context.

-We also developed a couple of toppings based on the flavours of the past.
-Among others, anchovies salt, chervil-pesto and spic sugar syrup can be used to give contemporary dishes a typical taste of Zuiderzee.
+Apart from the ZuiderzeeFood, we developed a couple of toppings based on the flavors of the past, and designed the accompanying ceramics in which they are stored.
+Anchovies salt, chervil-pesto, smoked kipper powder and spicy sugar syrup can be used to give contemporary dishes a typical taste of Zuiderzee.
+You can see what that looks like here.

 A part of our research was dedicated to the potato.
 We discovered that the potato and the Zuiderzee are inseparable.
 To protect towns against flooding and to create a more stable food supply for the Netherlands, the Zuiderzee was closed in 1932 with a dam.
 The inclosed parts (polders) – the Noord-Oostpolder and Flevoland – are used for agriculture, predominantly the cultivation of potatoes.

 The potato is one of the cornerstones of Dutch cuisine, though the last few years the potato lost its shine to the likes of pasta and quinoa.This is very unfortunate, because there are countless ways to prepare and use the potato.
 In the Zuiderzeemuseum we want to present the potato in a different light.
 Therefore we developed a very specific sweet waffle, made from the Frieslander potato.
-This potato exemplifies a new local food product from thecurrent Zuiderzee area.
+This potato exemplifies a new local food product from the current Zuiderzee area.
+You can see the final result here.

 The Zuiderzeemuseum is a culturally historic museum in Enkhuizen exhibiting culture and maritime history of the former Zuiderzee.
 The museum has two sections: one indoors, which is open throughout the year and hosts changing exhibitions with objects from the extended collection of the museum.
 The outdoor section, only open between March and October, shows authentic buildings from the Zuiderzee area, like a church, a fish smokehouse, shops and fishermen’s houses.
 The employees and volunteers display historical crafts, so visitors can learn about the craftmanship typical of the 19th century.